18 Types of Video Cables to Hook Up Your Electronics Now

 Twin leads with a resistance of 300 ohms are commonly used to connect the FM radios and were originally used to feedline television.

-The abbreviation HDMI stands for High Definition Multimedia Interface, and it's the most widely used high-definition signal.
+The abbreviation HDMI stands for High Definition Multimedia Interface, and it's the most widely used high-definition signal, setting the current standard.
 HDMI uses an advanced signaling technology known as TDMS to convey information or data.
 It's become the best of the standard TV cable connector types currently.

 The TDMS method safeguards data from degradation since it travels down your cable length from one device to the next.
-You generally need these in a decent length to reach from your TV or computer monitor to your device, and even more length if you use a DIY adjustable standing desk.
+You generally need these in a decent length to reach from your TV or computer monitor to your device, and even more length if you use a DIY adjustable standing desk or mount your TV high in the bedroom.

 These video cable types are basically a connectivity standard that allows several signals to be transmitted over a single Cat5e/6/6a cable, including uncompressed HDMI digital video and audio.
 Ethernet is (100BaseT).